The cost per outcome

 Here's a number that should change how you think about charity.
 The most cost-effective health interventions in the world are roughly 100 times more effective per dollar than the median intervention for the same problem.
 Not 2x.
 Not 10x.
 One hundred times.

-That figure comes from the Disease Control Priorities project (DCP3, published by the World Bank, third edition 2015-2018), which systematically estimated the cost per disability-adjusted life year (DALY) averted for hundreds of health interventions across low and middle-income countries.
+That kind of gap comes out of the cost-effectiveness data in the Disease Control Priorities project (published by the World Bank), which systematically estimated the cost per disability-adjusted life year (DALY) averted for hundreds of health interventions across low and middle-income countries.
 The cheapest interventions cost roughly $3-10 per DALY averted (childhood vaccination, deworming, oral rehydration therapy).
-The most expensive cost $50,000+ per DALY (some surgical oncology, certain chronic disease management).
-The gap spans four orders of magnitude.
+The most expensive run into the tens of thousands of dollars per DALY (some surgical oncology, certain chronic disease management).
+Analysing the DCP2 data, Toby Ord found that the most cost-effective intervention was about 60 times more cost-effective than the median and roughly 15,000 times the least effective.
+The "roughly 100x better than the median" framing used across the effective giving community sits in that range once you also account for differences in how well organisations deliver an intervention.

 For donors, this means the choice of where to give matters far more than the choice of how much.
 Giving £1,000 to a top-tier charity can produce the same outcome as giving £100,000 to a median one.
 No other decision in personal finance has this kind of leverage.